IHE/ITI.Topologies/topologies.md

 They are relevant to DocumentSharing in that they will commonly be referenced in documents and their metadata, but they are also relevant for message delivery use cases in the event a message needs to be delivered to an individual.

 Directory policy will dictate the relationships between these Resources in the directory.
-A key decision that needs to be made is the primary hierarchy of the directory, that is, what Organization.partOf represents.
+A key decision that needs to be made is the primary hierarchy of the directory, i.e. what Organization.partOf represents.
 If the directory is comprehensive, it will need to represent multiple hierarchies, and so all but one will need to be represented using OrganizationAffiliation Resources rather than Organization.partOf relationships.
 The value set of OrganizationAffiliation.code will also be critically determined by the directory policy, since consumers of the directory will need to know how to interpret each hierarchy.
+When deciding how Organization, Endpoint, and OrganizationAffiliation Resources should be layed out in the directory, the trust policy of the network and the perspective of actors in the directory should be considered.
+Nodes in the network will need to be able to determine which endpoints are reachable by them from both an IP networking and a trust perspective.
+Careful planning of the directory structure can facilitate the programmatic discovery of electronically reachable Organizations.

 ### Indicating Document Sharing Connectivity

-Document Sharing relationships might be expressed in the directory via Organization.partOf or by use of the OrganizationAffiliation Resource.
+As stated previously, document Sharing relationships might be expressed in the directory via Organization.partOf or by use of the OrganizationAffiliation Resource.

 Organization.partOf is the simplest way to represent a relationship between two Organizations.
 When child organizations have a partOf relationship with a parent, there is ambiguity around whether requesting data from, or delivering messages to, the parent organization will return data from, or route the message to, the child organizations.